 Lewis and Clark Exhibit Opening, Prairie Arts Center

 Member artists work in a broad range of styles and media.
-Membership is limited to twenty-five Nebraska artists, nationally recognized within their respective artistic disciplines.
+Membership is limited to a select group of Nebraska artists, nationally recognized within their respective artistic disciplines.
 Artists are elected through an independent jury.
 Each member is committed to four years, participating in all programs, exhibitions, and meetings.
 Many of the founding members continue to be a part of the organization, a testament to their commitment and the organization's success.

 Impact Nebraska Artists:

 Our first preliminary session was held in early 1981.
 Once the idea was conceived plans were laid out for what we called the 'Impact Project.'
 These plans included a published book and a tour of 'historical consequence.'
 Originally restricted to women in the visual arts, requirements included a resume listing national accomplishments and slides of artwork.
 A museum curator would serve as juror for the selection of artists.
 Because of legal incorporation, Impact qualified for several grants from sources including the Nebraska Arts Council and the National Endowment for the Arts.
 Also, Governor Kay Orr chose the project as part of her 'Celebrate Nebraska – 88.'
 Impact's book was published by Jacob North Printing Company of Lincoln.
 This book later received three awards from the Nebraska and regional publishing trade, including an Abby from the Advertising Federation of Lincoln, and Best of Show from the Printing Industries of the Midlands.

 The second part of the Impact Project started with an exhibit at the Museum of Nebraska Art in Kearney.
 This was the initial site of the touring exhibition to be shown across the United States.
 The high point of our tour was a ten-day showing at the House of Representatives Cannon Office Building rotunda in Washington, D.C., at the invitation of Nebraska State Representative Virginia Smith.